-Upon successful completion of the certificate, students will be able to:
+Upon successful completion of the program, students will be able to:

-- 1. Demonstrate understanding of primary theories used in early childhood development and education to support early learning. - 2.
-Demonstrate knowledge of the complexities which influence children's learning and development, including social, culture, psychological, historical, and economic considerations. - 3.
-Apply assessment and observation tools to understand children's behavior and demonstration of understanding. - 4.
-Use observations of children's behavior and demonstration of understanding to inform classroom practices within the context of curricular, environmental, and socioemotional considerations. - 5.
-Build family and community relationships with specific focus to integrating knowledge of cultural diversity and equity in learning environments in and out of school settings.
+- Demonstrate understanding of primary theories used in early childhood development and education to support early learning. - Demonstrate knowledge of the complexities which influence children's learning and development, including social, culture, psychological, historical, and economic considerations. - Apply assessment and observation tools to understand children's behavior and demonstration of understanding. - Use observations of children's behavior and demonstration of understanding to inform classroom practices within the context of curricular, environmental, and socioemotional considerations. - Build family and community relationships with specific focus to integrating knowledge of cultural diversity and equity in learning environments in and out of school settings.

+Entrance Requirements

-Entrance Requirements Academic Entrance Requirements
+Academic Entrance Requirements